tahoe-lafs/tahoe-lafs/README.rst

 -  `Patch reviews <https://tahoe-lafs.org/trac/tahoe-lafs/wiki/PatchReviewProcess>`__

 Before authoring or reviewing a patch, please familiarize yourself with the `Coding Standard <https://tahoe-lafs.org/trac/tahoe-lafs/wiki/CodingStandards>`__ and the `Contributor Code of Conduct <docs/CODE_OF_CONDUCT.md>`__.

 🥳 First Contribution?
 ----------------------

-If you are committing to Tahoe for the very first time, consider adding your name to our contributor list in `CREDITS <CREDITS>`__
+If you are committing to Tahoe for the very first time, it's required that you add your name to our contributor list in `CREDITS <CREDITS>`__.
+Please ensure that this addition has it's own commit within your first contribution.

 🤝 Supporters